Rafael Carioca: Atlético Mineiro

 Rafael Carioca had a solid start in the following season, which included an impressive goal against Colo-Colo in the Copa Libertadores and a Campeonato Mineiro win, again as a part of the team's starting eleven.
 On 21 July 2015, Atlético bought 50% of Rafael Carioca's federative rights, agreeing to a permanent four-year deal.

 Tigres UANL

 On 25 August 2017, Rafael Carioca joined Liga MX club Tigres UANL.
 In his first season, he played the historical final against rivals C.F.
 Monterrey.
 In the first leg the teams tied by 1–1 at the Estadio Universitario.
 In the Estadio BBVA Bancomer, Tigres beat Monterrey by 2–1 with goals of Edu Vargas and Francisco Meza, as Rafael Carioca played a key role by assisting Meza with a cross from the right wing to score the second goal.
-He can sometimes be aggressive towards others whenever he is pushed on purpose.
+Besides, in a successful six-year career so far with Tigres, he has won the 2018 and 2023 Campeón de Campeones; 2020 CONCACAF Champions Cup; 2020 Campeones Cup and Clausura 2019 and Clausura 2023 season of the Mexican League, besides, runner-ups of the 2020 FIFA Club World Cup against Bayern Munich.

+On 23 May 2025, Tigres UANL bid farewell to Carioca.